-In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Scan Tool display area to indicate the presence of additional information.
-Use the (\triangle) and (\(\neg\)) buttons, as necessary, to view the additional information.
+In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Diagnostic Tool display area to indicate the presence of additional information.
+Use the $(\triangle)$ and ⟨□⟩ buttons, as necessary, to view the additional information.

-If a definition for the currently displayed code is not available, an advisory message shows on the Scan Tool's display.
+If a definition for the currently displayed code is not available, an advisory message shows on the Diagnostic Tool's display.

-12. Read and interpret Diagnostic Trouble Codes/system condition using the display and the green, yellow and red LEDs.
+12. Read and interpret Diagnostic Trouble Codes/system condition using display and the green, yellow and red LEDs.